 Malleable materials for sculpture

 Clay is a lovely ‘hands on’ The practical knowledge we gain after partaking in an event or occurrence…. for young people, just think of those wonderful moments growing up when you created with plasticine, play dough, and mud.
-Clay work can be low relief sculpture, such as tiles, or modelling and building shape and form with clay, such as a container or pot or piggy A company that looks after your money and gives you money loans that you have to pay back….
+Clay work can be low relief A 3D (solid) piece of artwork., such as tiles, or modelling and building The form of an object. and form with clay, such as a container or pot or piggy A company that looks after your money and gives you money loans that you have to pay back….

 Clay that does not need to be fired to dry it is useful in the primary classroom, although some people find it fibrous and more difficult to work with.
 But it means you don’t need a kiln to fire the clay, as it can be modelled, dried and then painted.
 However, if you link with your local secondary school you might be able to use their kiln, which means you could then work with stoneware (grey) or earthenware (red) clay, which is also cheaper to buy.

 Paper mache (from the French words papiere mache) is a cheap and effective material too.
 Here wallpaper paste and shredded newspaper can be used to create shapes moulded around objects such as balloons (face/mask/bowl) or a bottle (cup/vase/pencil pot).
 Children work with a wet but malleable material in layers and enjoy the haptic senses of such a ‘hands on’ activity.
 When the layers are dried, paint can be applied, or coloured tissue paper, and if you make the last layer from white paper (cheap A design is made on a surface which can then be transferred using ink… paper or newsprint) it is easier to paint on top of.

 A 3D (solid) piece of artwork. for purpose